Scissor Traps of Thái Đen tribals in Vietnam

 Design of the modified Vietnamese Bamboo scissor trap

 The Thái Đen people in Northern Vietnam utilize a similar design to Harding or Regener.
-And they developed it for their local conditions.
+They developed it for their local conditions.
 These conditions are as follows: First, they have a unique building material on hand: bamboo.
-Secondly, they want to harvest rodents for food, not carnivores or omnivores for fur.
+Second, they want to harvest rodents for food, not carnivores or omnivores for fur.
 And they need this food at least every other day all year round.
 Therefore, many easy and cheap-to-manufacture traps have to be set up.

 A thumb-sized, 50cm / 20’’ piece of bamboo is split nearly down to the node at the end of this stick.
 At a distance of about 1/3 of the stick length, a rubber binding restricts the further opening of the split and thereby acts as a spring.
 For this rubber binding, strips of bicycle tubes are used.
 The split bamboo is kept open by a type of Figure 4 trigger, as I described in the article about deadfall traps on this website.